7-Eleven (cycling team): History

 During 2025 Liège–Bastogne–Liège Norwegian cycling team Uno-X Mobility raced in 7-Eleven jerseys.
 Both Uno-X and 7-Eleven are owned by Reitan conglomerate.

 Bike sponsor

-Three bike manufacturers sponsored the team throughout the years: Schwinn from 1981 to 1984, Murray from 1985 to 1986, Huffy from 1987 to 1988, although the team bikes from 1985 to 1988 were primarily built by Ben Serotta.
+Five bike manufacturers sponsored the team throughout the years: Schwinn 1981, Rossin cycles 1982 to 1983, Murray from 1984 to 1986, Huffy from 1987 to 1988, although the team bikes from 1985 to 1988 were primarily built by Ben Serotta.
+Murray also relabeled the remaining Rossin bikes before the start of the 1984 season.
+Team member Ron Keifel recalls...

+"I joined the team in 1982.
+Our early team bikes were Italian Rossins with Campy Record parts.
+Italian frames always fit me well, as they tended to have shorter top tubes.
+My bikes were generally 59x57cm, 73-degree seat angle.
+They worked well and we won lots of races."

 Finally Eddy Merckx sponsored the team from 1989 through their ultimate cessation in 1996.
 For Eddy Merckx, sponsoring the American team had a special meaning.
 Eddy Merckx said:

 "I had a special relationship with the 7-Eleven team.
 They were happy to have somebody with my racing and frame-building experience.
 For me [it] remains a great memory.
 I was happy I could make them more successful in Europe, and to see the positive influence they had on the US as a whole.
 If I had do it over, I would make the same choice straight away."